View hostels & bunkhouses by region

 In spite of the rain, heavy at times, we trudged on the 12 miles to Drymen along woodland paths, more railway and finally a few miles on road, which can be hard walking.

 A better day, only showers.
 Woodland and moorland for the first half with many a short up and down.
-We climbed Conic Hill, local beauty spot and magnet for short distance walkers, to get a great view of Loch Lomond below us.
-Tea and cakes in Balmaha where we walked past Balmaha Bunkhouse which provides accommodation for walkers.
-Then onward along the path beside the loch to Rowardennen where we spent the night.
+We climbed Conic Hill, a local beauty spot and magnet for short-distance walkers, to get a great view of Loch Lomond below us.
+Tea and cakes in Balmaha then onward along the path beside the loch to Rowardennen where we spent the night.
 (A party of Danes could not understand our accents, most of us being from Tyneside!).

-For me this was the hardest day.
-The path was initially good to Inversnaid hotel.
+For me, this was the hardest day.
+The path was initially good to Inversnaid Hotel.
 After that a narrow path close to the shore of Loch Lomond.
-It was very rocky in places, care being needed and some short scrambles too.
+It was very rocky in places, care is needed and some short scrambles too.
 Final section across fields to Beinglas where we stayed the night.
 We visited the ancient pub “The Drovers Inn”, dating back to Rob Roy.
 It had not been decorated since he was there.

-The first half, to Crianlarich was a mixture of moorland, woodland and muddy tracks.
+The first half, to Crianlarich, was a mixture of moorland, woodland, and muddy tracks.
 It rained a bit too.
 We went off the West Highland Way for tea at Crianlarich railway station.
 The second half of the day took us through several miles of coniferous plantation, which can be boring but this one was not too bad.
-Out of the forest we passed St Fillans abbey (ruined).
+Out of the forest, we passed St Fillans abbey (ruined).
 The Lochan of the Sword where Robert the Bruce, according to myth, threw his sword after defeat in battle.
-Finally a footpath brought us to Tyndrum where we spent the night.
-Tyndrum is the location of the By the Way Hostel which provides accommodation and a campsite for walkers right by the West Highland Way.
+Finally, a footpath brought us to Tyndrum where we spent the night.

 Getting deeper into the Highlands the walk was getting more interesting.
 After 7 miles we stopped at the Bridge of Orchy hotel for tea and scones (honest).
 Moving on over moorland we came in sight of the isolated Inveroran hotel, quite isolated (No WiFi!!) but in a beautiful setting below the Black Mount and close to Loch Tulla.
 It suited us, sitting in the sunshine enjoying a quiet pint and watching other walkers come down the hill to the hotel.
 (Dorothy Wordsworth, travelling with William, was not as impressed apparently).

 Sadly the day started with a slight thunderstorm and rain, which ensured the mountains were all but invisible.
-As morning progressed the cloud lifted and we walked on a good track built by Thomas Telford in 1803.
-We walked across part of Rannoch Moor, a desolate uninhabited land of bog and lochan.
+As the morning progressed the cloud lifted and we walked on a good track built by Thomas Telford in 1803.
+We walked across part of Rannoch Moor, desolate uninhabited land of bog and lochan.
 But the views were unbeatable, as we left the Black Mount the mountains of Glencoe appeared in all their glory.
 A really magnificent area.
-We stayed at the Kingshouse Hotel close to the head of Glencoe.
-Kings House Hotel has a bunkhouse KINGSHOUSE BUNKHOUSE.
-In the evening a herd of deer, females with their young, came very close to the hotel.
+A herd of deer, females with their young, came very close.

-A short walk parallel to the road that goes down Glencoe before heading up “The Devil’s Staircase” a steep zig zag path that is also an old military road.
-It reaches 1789 feet, the highest point on the WHW and is another popular short walk, up to the shoulder and down again!
+A short walk parallel to the road that goes down Glencoe before heading up “The Devil’s Staircase” a steep zig-zag path that is also an old military road.
+It reaches 1789 feet, the highest point on the WHW, and is another popular short walk, up to the shoulder and down again!
 The view from the top was well worth the effort (which wasn’t too bad).
-A grand panorama of the Mamores to the north and looking back the mountains that line Glencoe.
+A grand panorama of the Mamores to the north and looking back at the mountains that line Glencoe.
 It seemed a long walk down to Kinlochleven.
-In spite of the old aluminum smelter and hydro power station Kinlochleven is quite a pretty place.
-One of the old buildings has been converted to Britain’s ice climbing centre, there’s also a micro brewery.
+In spite of the old aluminium smelter and hydropower station, Kinlochleven is quite a pretty place.
+One of the old buildings has been converted into Britain’s ice climbing centre, there’s also a microbrewery.